Red Rock Casino, Resort & Spa: Opening and operation

 In 2007, U.S. presidential candidate Rudy Giuliani held a campaign fundraiser at the resort.
 After winning the 2010 Nevada gubernatorial election, Brian Sandoval celebrated his victory at the Red Rock Resort.
 During late 2011, the Red Rock Resort was the only casino in Nevada to offer the "Bonus Box," the name used for cylindrical containers attached to slot machines that dispense prizes to gamblers.
 At the resort, the cylinders each contained $500 and were attached to 10 different slot machines as part of a field test, which was viewed favorably by customers.
 After winning the 2012 Nevada caucus, U.S. presidential candidate Mitt Romney held a victory party and speech at the resort.
 Also during 2012, a 79-year-old woman bowled a perfect 300-score game at the resort's bowling alley, becoming the oldest woman in Nevada history to score a perfect game and the second-oldest woman in U.S. history to do so.

 In April 2014, plans were announced for a six-month, $35 million expansion that was scheduled to be complete by October 2014.
 The upcoming opening of the nearby Downtown Summerlin mall prompted the resort's renovation project.
 The project would include the addition of a "restaurant row" along the resort building's entrance facing West Charleston Boulevard.
 Also planned was a new parking and drop-off area across from the mall, as well as an enhanced entrance accessible by mall shoppers.
 The implementation of easy customer access was inspired by two restaurants at the resort, the Yard House and Lucille's Smokehouse, which both used the same concept of easy access.
 There were also plans to renovate the 25000 sqft spa, as well as 26 hotel suites.
 By the time of the announced expansion, the hotel lobby and the resort's Lucky Bar had already been remodeled.
 In August 2015, the sportsbook removed a handful of projectors, used since the 2006 opening, and replaced them with an LED video wall measuring 18 feet high and 96 feet long.
+Most of the hotel rooms were renovated from 2019 to 2020.

+In 2019, resort employees voted against unionizing with the Culinary union, after Station introduced new worker incentives and benefits.
+A federal judge ruled in 2021 that the company's rollout of the benefits was timed to derail Culinary's efforts, and ordered the company to negotiate a contract for Red Rock workers.
+Station appealed the decision, but it was upheld.
+A judge for the National Labor Relations Board also ruled in April 2022 that the resort must negotiate with the union.
+However, contract discussions subsequently stalled.